 How the Red Sea Shipping Attacks Affects You in 2026

-Since late 2023, Yemen's Houthi rebels have been attacking commercial ships passing through the Red Sea.
-The Red Sea is one of the world's busiest shipping lanes.
-It carries about 12–15% of all global trade and 30% of all container cargo.
-Ships have been forced to reroute around the southern tip of Africa instead.
-That adds 10 to 14 extra days to each voyage and up to $2 million in extra fuel costs per trip.
+Yemen's Houthi rebels have been attacking commercial ships in the Red Sea since late 2023.
+By 2026, these attacks are still disrupting one of the world's busiest trade routes.
+The Red Sea normally carries 12–15% of all global trade and 30% of container shipping.
+Ships carrying your clothes, electronics, and fuel pass through here every day.
+To avoid the attacks, shipping companies are rerouting around Africa.
+That adds 10–14 days to each journey and up to $2 million in extra fuel costs per voyage.
 Container shipping rates have jumped 200–400% since the attacks began.
-In 2026, those costs are still being passed on to consumers.
-That means higher prices on everyday goods — electronics, clothes, furniture, and more.
-The US and UK have launched airstrikes on Houthi targets in Yemen, but the attacks on ships have continued.
-This conflict is directly hitting your wallet, your delivery times, and global supply chains.
+That means higher prices on everyday goods and longer waits for online orders.
+The US and UK have launched airstrikes on Houthi targets in Yemen, but the attacks have continued.
+This is not just a distant conflict.
+It is already affecting what you pay at the store.

 Houthi attacks disrupting global trade routes